amwayiallan/yolo/README.md

  2. Backend Server (Node.js): Similar to the frontend client, we opted for the Node.js LTS version as the base image for the backend server.
 We used the official Node.js Docker image to ensure compatibility and stability.

  3. MongoDB Database: Instead of building a custom Docker image for MongoDB, we opted to use the official MongoDB Docker image available on Docker Hub.
 This image provides a pre-configured MongoDB database server, simplifying the setup process.

+We are to run a container that will launch the server to host this website